 Lake Forest Park utilizes the mayor-council form of government.
 This form of government is characterized by an elected Mayor, who is the chief executive of the executive branch of the local government.
 The Mayor is responsible for appointing department heads, those appointments are subject to confirmation by the City Council.
 The Mayor is responsible for the daily operations of the City.

 The City Council is a seven-member elected body which is the legislative branch of government.
 City council members serve staggered four-year terms.
-The City Council is responsible for setting City policy, adopting the biennial budget, and for establishing short- and long-range goals and plans.
+The City Council is responsible for setting

 COMMUNITY PROFILE